laurentperrinet/laurentperrinet.github.io/content/authors/angelo-franciosini/_index.md

 ### Feasibility

  The project is based on existing expertise and libraries in computer vision and computational neuroscience.
-The extension of this expertise to the dynamical domain will be made possible thanks to an existing collaboration ([JM Morel at ENS-Cachan](http://www.cmla.ens-cachan.fr/version-francaise/haut-de-page/annuaire/morel-jean-michel-780.kjsp), [G Peyré at ENS-Ulm](http://www.gpeyre.com)).
-The groundbreaking nature of the work takes advantage of the interaction with  neurophysiological and psychophysical experiments thanks to the use of synthetic textures (collaboration with F Chavane, INT; Y Fregnac, UNIC) as planned in a the parallel (approved) grant [Horizontal-V1](https://laurentperrinet.github.io/project/anr-horizontal-v1/).
+The extension of this expertise to the dynamical domain was made possible thanks to an existing collaboration ([JM Morel at ENS-Cachan](http://www.cmla.ens-cachan.fr/version-francaise/haut-de-page/annuaire/morel-jean-michel-780.kjsp), [G Peyré at ENS-Ulm](http://www.gpeyre.com)).
+The groundbreaking nature of the work takes advantage of the interaction with  neurophysiological and psychophysical experiments thanks to the use of synthetic textures (collaboration with F Chavane, INT; Y Fregnac, UNIC) as planned in the parallel [Horizontal-V1](https://laurentperrinet.github.io/project/anr-horizontal-v1/) grant.

 ### References